shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-mint-nfts.md

 }
 ```

-Here, we will be using the same IPFS link for artifactUri, displayUri and thumbnailUri.
+Here, we will be using the same IPFS URL for artifactUri, displayUri and thumbnailUri.
-For NFTs, decimals must be 0, as you are the minter you can put your address there and creators is an array of string and isBooleanAmount is boolean, and it describes whether an account can have an amount of exactly 0 or 1.
+For NFTs, decimals must be 0, creators is an array of string and isBooleanAmount is boolean, and it describes whether an account can have an amount of exactly 0 or 1.
 There are other fields also which can be used.
 You can read the details of all this in the TZIP-21.

 Now we will upload this JSON file to IPFS using nft.storage.

 **Small Exercise:-**
-Repeat the same procedure we did to upload the image and upload this file and store the hash that will be needed later and view the file in a browser using the link.
+Repeat the same procedure we did to upload the image and upload this JSON file and store the hash that will be needed later.
+Also, view the file in browser.

 # Mint using better-call.dev

 It’s time to mint our first NFT.
-Open up better-call.dev.
+Open up [better-call.dev](https://better-call.dev/).

 Move to interact tab, open mint from the right sidebar.
 Put the address you want to mint the NFT to.
 The amount should be 1 and token_id to 0.
-And for metadata, we will take the hash of the metadata.json file we uploaded above and use ipfs://<hash> to set the token metadata.
+And for metadata, we will take the hash of the metadata.json file we uploaded above and use ipfs://{hash} to set the token metadata.
 But for the token metadata, the ipfs URL needs to be in bytes.
 You can convert the strings to bytes from [here](https://tutorial-mint-nfts.vercel.app/char2bytes).

 ![better-call.dev](../../../.gitbook/assets/mint_better_1.png)